 POWER SWITCH ON position - energizes the power supply.
 OFF position - de-energizes the power supply.
 Illuminates when the power supply is energized.
-OUTPUT CONTROL Controls the amplitude of vibrations at the probe tip.
+AMPLITUDE CONTROL Controls the amplitude of vibrations at the probe tip.
 POWER MONITOR (METER) Indicates in watts the amount of ultrasonic power delivered to the probe.
 TUNE CONTROL Optimizes power supply performance by tuning the power supply to the converter / probe assembly.
 20-50 SCALE SELECT SWITCH Increases or decreases the POWER MONITOR sensitivity In the 25 position the POWER MONITOR indicates the percentage of ultrasonic power delivered to the probe up to 25 watts.
+(100% deflection = 25 watts, 50% deflection = 12.5 watts.)
 In the 50 position the POWER MONITOR indicates the percentage of the ultrasonic power delivered to the probe up to 50 watts.
+(100% deflection = 50 watts, 50% deflection = 25 watts.)
 FOOTSWITCH CONNECTOR Connects to footswitch cable.
 OUTPUT CONNECTOR Connects to converter cable.
 POWER CORD Connects to power supply to electrical outlet.
 FUSE(S) Protects against electrical overload.

-FUNCTION OF TIMER CONTROL AND INDICATORS
+FUNCTION OF TIMER CONTROL AND INDICATORS\